madwyn/libcodemsg/README.md

 ## Usage:

-Use macro `EF_MSG` to define a macro and message pair:
+Use macro `DEF_MSG` to define a macro and message pair:

 ```c
 DEF_MSG(CODE_OK,   "OK!")